 There are two primary theories as to what causes dry drowning, and it may well be that both are correct and that this form of death can be brought on in two different ways.
 The first theory is that a sudden rush of water into the throat causes the airway to snap shut, a condition known as a laryngospasm.
 During this event, although no water enters the lungs, no air enters either, so the victim dies of asphyxiation.
 The second explanation posits that the shock of a swimmer's suddenly entering extremely cold water causes the heart to stop.

 Dry drowning accounts for ten to fifteen percent of all drowning deaths.
-Considering that approximately 4,000 people drown in the U.S. each year, that means dry drowning kills about 400 to
+Considering that approximately 4,000 people drown in the U.S. each year, that means dry drowning kills about 400 to 600 U.S. victims annually.
+It therefore poses a significant enough mortality risk that those who swim (or who supervise swimmers) should know what can be done to decrease the chance of its happening to them or their loved ones.

 To help prevent dry drowning, keep your mouth closed when jumping or diving into water, thereby protecting the larynx from a sudden inrush of water that could cause it to spasm and cut off the airway.
 Also, do not dive or jump into extremely cold water; instead enter cold water gradually.
 Those who have a history of heart problems should avoid entering very cold water at all, even if they plan to go slowly.